 9. Candidates must note that they should strictly answer all parts and sub-parts of a question in the Question Cum Answer (QCA) booklet in the space provided under each question/part in the QCA booklet.
 Read the Instructions for Candidates printed on the QCA booklet carefully.
 Any infringement of the instructions in the QCA booklet might entail penalty in the form of deduction of marks scored by the candidate and disciplinary action including debarment from future examinations under the rules of the examination.

 10. Candidates are advised to ensure that spaces/pages remaining blank are clearly crossed out before the QCA booklets are handed over to the Invigilator.

-11. Candidates for each session are required to hand over their QCAB to the Invigilator after detaching question paper available in detachable form at the end of the QCA Booklet, before leaving the examination room/hall.
+11. Candidates for each session are required to hand over their QCAB to the Invigilator after detaching the question paper available in the detachable form at the end of the QCA Booklet, before leaving the examination room/hall.

 12. Violation of any instruction(s) shall entail cancellation of candidature of the candidate in addition to any other appropriate action that may be taken by the commission against the candidate under the rules of the examination.

 13. Mention your Name, Roll Number, Registration ID and Name and Year of the examination in all the correspondence with the commission.

 14. The candidate is also advised to bring a black ballpoint pen to the examination hall for making entries in the attendance list.
 Important Instructions for UPSC Civil Services Main Exam.